juniorsundarCasual/TGT/vault/volume-5.chapter-350.md

 "Like I said-" Yohn started, but his voice teetered off.

 "It's normal to feel distraught.
-But then that feeling grows the more the distance between you and your friends grow.
+But then that feeling grows the more the distance between you and your friends grows.
 You were talking about the sociodynamic observations you made earlier - what will you do if Kevan becomes a Core Formation realm mage while you still remain a mortal?"
 Shuri proposed.

 "What will you do as you grow older, but Kevan maintains his youthful form?"
 She stabbed deeper.
 She noticed the boy's expression droop significantly with her every word.